alifiaganjaraharja/alifiaganjaraharja/README.md

-I'm Alifia, a Data Analyst based in Bandung, Indonesia.
-I'm passionate about solving problems by leveraging data analytics to help companies make data-driven decisions.
-With a strong foundation in the main ideas and concepts of Data Analytics, and proficiency in technical tools such as MS Excel, Google Spreadsheet, SQL, R Programming, Python, and Tableau to complete the analysis process, I aim to combine these expertise with a business point of view to deliver impactful solutions.
+I'm Alifia, a self-taught and certified Data Analyst based in Bandung, Indonesia completely passionate and obsessed about solving problems by leveraging data analytics to help companies make data-driven decisions.
+With a strong foundation in the main ideas and concepts of Data Analytics, and proficiency in technical tools such as MS Excel, Google Spreadsheet, SQL, R Programming, Python, Tableau, and Looker to complete the analysis process, I aim to combine these expertise with a business point of view to deliver impactful solutions.